 Need trip ideas?
 Check out our curated collections of destinations around the globe.More

-When it's not seething with camera crews, it can get inundated with visitors desperate to capture the postcard-perfect snap.
-You can usually manage a moment or two alone with the ksar to take in its beauty, no matter how many people are there.
-You can get here in a standard car from Ouarzazate, or take a superb four-wheel-drive outing from Telouet to Ouarzazate, detouring to the village and ksar.
+When not teeming with camera crews, it can get inundated with visitors desperate to capture the postcard-perfect snap.
+But you can usually manage a moment or two alone with the ksar to take in its beauty, no matter how many people are there.